Legal US Online Poker Guide

 Most American poker players want to be able to enjoy a friendly online poker game from the comfort of their own home without having to worry about any legal ramifications for doing so.
 The legalities surrounding online poker for United States residents is nothing short of confusing.
 And the fact that the legal landscape continues to change all the time doesn't make it any easier for players to make heads or tails out of the current laws that affect the gambling climate.

-The good news is this is the exact reason why we've created www.legalbettingonline.com.
-We understand the challenges players face and have worked very hard to come up with an easy to follow and useful guide that can help players understand the current situation for legal online poker in the US.
+The good news is this is the exact reason why we've created Legal Betting Online.
+We understand the challenges players face and have worked very hard to come up with an easy-to-follow and useful guide that can help players understand the current situation for legal online poker in the US.

 To sum it up, there are no gambling laws on the books that make playing online poker for real money illegal in the United States.
-The only exception to this is in Washington and Connecticut, which explicitly makes all online gambling of any kind unlawful in those states.
+The only exception to this is Washington state, which explicitly makes online gambling of any kind unlawful (albeit WA gambling laws seem totally unenforced and unenforceable).

 Current Legal Status Of Playing Online Poker In The United States

 The current legal status for playing real money online poker in the United States continues to evolve every year.
 So far, Nevada, New Jersey, Delaware, and Pennsylvania have launched state-regulated online poker gambling options to their residents and visitors.
-And we expect more states to come on board in the coming years.
-The only problem is you need to be physically present in one of those states in order to play at one of the state-regulated poker sites.
+And we expect more states to come on board in the coming years (including Michigan and Connecticut, both of which have online poker pending launch).
+The only problem is that you need to be physically present in these states in order to play at any of their state-regulated poker sites.

 So what about all the other states who haven't yet legalized online poker?
-The good news is if you live in a region where state-run poker has not been legalized, (which is the vast majority of Americans) you still have viable options by playing at a legitimate online poker room that is operating legally offshore.
-There are no federal gambling laws prohibiting Americans from playing poker online through a legitimate poke site based outside of the United States.
+The good news is that if you live in a region where state-run poker has not been legalized, (which includes the vast majority of Americans), you still have viable options by playing at a legitimate online poker room that is operating legally offshore.
+There are no federal gambling laws prohibiting Americans from playing poker online through a legitimate poker site based outside of the United States.

 We have listed the most reputable online poker rooms which support US players and international gamblers on this page, and only those sites operating legally within their respective jurisdictions are included here.
-The following online poker sites are each legally licensed and regulated (or are operating under the licensing of their parent company) and offer other legal online gambling options such as online casino action, sports betting, horse racing and more.
+The following online poker sites are each authorized to offer legitimate online real-money poker and offer other legal online gambling options such as online casino games, sports betting, horse racing and more.

-Where Can I Play Online Poker In The US?
+Where Can I Legally Play Online Poker In The US?

 As for state-licensed online poker, legal options are available in the following states: